olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

  - `src/`
      - `core/` - Core CyberChef files that make up the heart of the application
          - `config/` - Files specifying the operation configurations
+             - `modules/` - Modules containing the run functions for each operation
          - `lib/` - Libraries that we can't currently import through npm
          - `operations/` - Operation objects
      - `node/` - Wrappers for the NodeJS version of CyberChef